We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Santiago trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Santiago trip.
+A flight in the afternoon will more often than not be of higher cost.

 Protected by the towering peaks of the Andes, Santiago is a sprawling capital city rich in history, culture and national pride.
 The city is now a thriving cultural haven that is one of the most visited sites in Latin America.
 With museums boasting walls of priceless artwork, nightclubs blasting the best dance music until the wee hours of the morning and restaurants serving up heaping portions of humitas (sweet corn cakes) it’s no wonder that visitors are flocking to the city.